jentery/engl429C/index.md

 In 500-750 words (MLA format), describe one historical event mentioned in an assigned novel and explain why that event is significant.
 Of note, this event should be an actual event that occurred on Earth.
 As you write, consider the details that matter for histories of events: names, participants, dates, locations, descriptions, documentation, controversies, memories, and days of remembrance.
 To acquire this information, you may want to consult a variety of sources, including academic, official, and government publications as well as historical records.
 While you may refer to passages in your assigned novel, the emphasis of this assignment should be on the particulars of an actual, historical event and its significance in the novel (or when interpreting the novel).

 Here are some questions to help you get started:

 * What are the histories and events upon which your selected novel relies?
 * To which documents or records do characters refer?
 * What events are remembered or mentioned often in the novel?
 * How is the event coded?
 With what or whom is it associated?
 * Which historical events do the characters attend or participate in?
 Which events do they study or research?
 * Which events haunt the novel or its characters?
 * Which events are represented, revised, or illustrated by the novel?
 * When does the novel read more like nonfiction than fiction?
 Which historical events are used as material for that nonfiction?
-* Which events do we assume actually happened?
+* Which events do we (as readers) assume actually happened?
 Which events appear to be fabricated?
 * How, if at all, does the novel address the land on which it is set?
 On which it was written?
 * When do you trust the novel's account of history or reality?
-When don’t you?
+When don't you?
+Or should you?
 Why?
 * How would (or do) you draw boundaries between fiction and history in this novel?

 If you choose this option, then feel free to use 500-750 words to describe one historical event mentioned in the novel, with details and even data drawn from a range of venues and publications.
 Since you're describing an event and explaining its significance, you don't need to make an academic argument.
 Feel free to write for a broad, non-expert audience: people who, generally speaking, are interested in contemporary fiction.
 When you address the significance of the event, you can focus on the particulars of that event instead of passages from your selected novel.
 (This is not a close reading assignment.)
 However, your description of an event should be precise, drawing upon at least *five* different reliable sources.